NicoSB/bloom_join/README.md

 java -jar slave.jar [port] [tables...]
 ```

+The server must provide a table called bloom_join.

 ## Usage

 On the master's terminal, the queries can be entered with different launch options: